 Don’t pay extra for the tech you need

 Integrations.
 Every event prof needs a couple.
 Some of the most common event integrations are Salesforce, Zoom, HubSpot, and Marketo, but there are tons more.
-Nearly every one of our customers uses at least a few integrations—some use dozens.
+Nearly every one of our customers uses at least one pet integration—some use dozens.
 Each of these platforms has their own user fees; we can’t do anything about that.
 But does your event management company also charge you for connecting these two platforms?
+Why??

 That’s a fee we recommend avoiding.
 Especially if you have to pay for each integration, every single event.
 Some companies offer a yearly integration subscription; meaning you pay a yearly subscription for unlimited integrations.
 This is definitely a step in the right direction, and if you can’t get free integrations … that’s definitely the next best option to ROI faster.